Who Are Our Members?

 – Saskatoon, SK

-Municipal and Band Council members represent the mission and history of CCNC’s work and are comprised of the culture, recreation, and economic development departments of Canada’s towns, cities, and regions.
-Band Councils and local-level government work in arts and culture is the cornerstone to our Network’s purpose.
-Each municipality offers our Network a unique and valuable perspective on culture work, from small towns to large metropolises and from coasts to prairies to mountains.
+Local Government: Municipalities and Local Indigenous Government represent the mission and history of CCNC’s work and are comprised of the culture, heritage, recreation, and economic development departments of Canada’s communities.
+Local-level government work in arts and culture is the cornerstone to our Network’s purpose.
+Each municipality offers our Network a unique and valuable perspective on culture work.

 Organizational members include local and provincial arts councils, funding bodies, special interest networks and hubs, provincial and federal government culture departments, post-secondary programs in arts administration, cultural policy, and local government, and key festivals and events.